privyr/contact-form-integration/README.md

 ### Wordpress Contact form7
 If you are using contact form7, simply copy this code and paste in your wordpress site.
-(If no plugin is installed for headers and footers, install [this](https://wordpress.org/plugins/insert-headers-and-footers/) and then paste).
+(If no plugin is installed for headers and footers, install [this](https://wordpress.org/plugins/insert-headers-and-footers/)  plugin and then paste below code).

 ```<script async defer onload="initPrivyrWP('USER_PROFILE_CODE', 'WPCF7_NAME_FIELD', 'WPCF7_EMAIL_FIELD', 'WPCF7_PHONENUMBER_FIELD')" src="https://external-integration.s3-ap-southeast-1.amazonaws.com/privyr-wordpress-intergration.js"></script>```

+'USER_PROFILE_CODE': unique code given by Privyr to users.